Ayham-0010/Olympic-Athletes-ETL/README.md

 - Individual athlete and Olympic edition scrapers are **idempotent**.
 - Can resume from partial runs to avoid data loss during interruptions.
 - Reduces redundant processing and increases pipeline reliability.
+- failed IDs are logged and saved which enables easy tracking and re-processing.

 ### 2. Advanced Data Cleaning & Imputation
 - Handles missing values with **domain-specific strategies**: